The Honeycombs: Career

-From then on Howard and Blaikley acted as the group's managers and also wrote their next singles, "Is It Because" and "Eyes".
-These records did not sell well.
+From then on, Howard and Blaikley acted as the group's managers and also wrote their next singles, "Is It Because" and "Eyes", which did not sell well.
 This also applied to their fourth single, "Something Better Beginning", written by Ray Davies from the Kinks.

 Soon after their first record had become a hit, the Honeycombs went on tour to the Far East and Australia, and were not able to promote their new records at home.
 The tour gained them a long-lasting popularity in Japan, however.
-Especially for the Japanese market the group produced a live album and a single, "Love in Tokyo".
+Especially for the Japanese market, the group produced a live album and a single, "Love in Tokyo".
 The group also made a lasting impression in Sweden, where they scored two No. 1 singles.

 The Honeycombs made many appearances on music television shows such as Top of the Pops, Ready Steady Go!
 (UK), Shindig!
 (US), and Beat-Club (Germany).
 The group also appeared in the 1965 film Pop Gear, miming "Have I the Right?" and "Eyes".

-In July 1965, British music magazine NME reported that it had been agreed in the London High Court that "Have I The Right?" was the work of Howard and Blaikley.
+In July 1965, British music magazine NME reported that it had been agreed in the London High Court that "Have I the Right?" was the work of Howard and Blaikley.
 Composer Geoff Goddard agreed to drop allegations that he, not they, had written the song.

-In August 1965 the group released "That's the Way", with Honey Lantree sharing vocals with D'Ell (when on tour, Viv Prince of The Pretty Things took over the drumming).
+In August 1965, the group released "That's the Way", with Honey Lantree sharing vocals with D'Ell (when on tour, Viv Prince of The Pretty Things took over the drumming).
 This record became their fourth British hit and reached No. 12.
 Its successor, "This Year Next Year", again with Lantree and D'Ell sharing vocals, did not reach the UK chart.

 D'Ell sang on all but the last single the group recorded.
 "Who Is Sylvia?" was an adaptation of Franz Schubert's song "An Sylvia".
 "It's So Hard" was also recorded by Dave Dee, Dozy, Beaky, Mick & Tich as "Hard to Love You".

-In April 1966 Denis D'Ell, Allan Ward and Peter Pye left the group.
+In April 1966, Denis D'Ell, Alan Ward, and Peter Pye left the group.

-In 1999 the whole original line up of the Honeycombs (except Martin Murray) reformed to work with cult record producer Russell C. Brennan, who they likened to Joe Meek.
-He produced a new version of "Live and Let Die" for the band which featured on the Future Legend Records release Cult Themes From the 70s Vol.2 album.
-They also did their first live gig together in 30 years at Madame Jo Jo's in London to promote it before disbanding once more.
+In 1999, the original lineup (except Martin Murray) reformed to work with cult record producer Russell C. Brennan, who they likened to Joe Meek.
+He produced a new version of "Live and Let Die" for the band, which featured on the Future Legend Records release Cult Themes From the 70s Vol. 2 album.
+To promote the song, they did their first live gig together in 30 years at Madame Jo Jo's in London before disbanding once more.
 This stands as the original lineup's last recording.
-Latterly the track was also featured on a special James Bond compilation, The Themes Bond...James Bond (The Alternative James Bond Themes).
+The track was also featured on a special James Bond compilation, The Themes Bond...
+James Bond (The Alternative James Bond Themes).

 The (new) Honeycombs and afterwards

-The group went on, with new lead singer, guitarist and keyboardist:
+The group went on, with a new lead singer, guitarist and keyboardist: